abyssDS/sfmlWiki/TutorialUsingView.md

 ## The `convertCoords(…)` function

-As we've seen in the paragraph with the source rectangle it's not very intuitive to work with those two coordination system.
+As we've seen in the paragraph with the source rectangle it's not very intuitive to work with those two coordinate system.
 It's also pretty hard to determine by hand at which position for instance your mouse cursor is located relative to the view underneath.
 But why would you want to do this by hand, since SFML has already a build in function that will do the heavy lifting for you, namely [`convertCoords(…)`](http://www.sfml-dev.org/documentation/2.0/classsf_1_1RenderTarget.php#ae5e7ba65ef73df2778b29b7fdcdb20ee)?

 There are two ways to use this function: